 Holy Trinity Church is also the celebrated final resting place of Emperor Haile Selassie and his wife, Empress Menen Asfaw.

 There were many people praying in the church.

 Some of the bibles that the people were using to pray were very, very old.

 We had a buffet lunch at an Ethiopian Restaurant in the oldest hotel in Addis Abba

 After lunch we had coffee and tea at the hotel.
 They make the coffee over a fire pit

-We drove through Merkato which is one of Africa’s largest outdoor marketplace.
+Ayu drove us through Merkato which is one of Africa’s largest outdoor marketplace.
 They seem to sell everything you can imagine there.
 I took several photos from our vehicle as we drove through incredibly busy traffic in the city.

 It is really incomprehensible to believe that there is a woman under that pile of branches.

 This chapel was built by Emperor Menelik in 1877